BeyondMafia/BeyondMafia-Integration/README.md

 # BeyondMafia

 This is the source code powering [BeyondMafia.com](https://beyondmafia.com), a website built to fill the shoes of EpicMafia.com.
 Contributions are welcome from anyone.

 ## Contributing

 1. Fork the repository
 2. Make your changes to your forked repository
-3. Open a pull request on the dev branch of this repository
+3. Open a pull request to remote `origin/master`
-4. If approved and merged, test your changes on https://test.beyondmafia.com
+4. If approved and merged, test your changes on [the test server](https://test.beyondmafia.com)
-5. Dev will be merged into master after changes are tested
-6. Perform a final test on the main site after merge into master
+5. Perform a final test on the main site after merge into master

 ## Running the site locally

 > If you are a beginner, please follow [this beginner guide](/docs/setup-beginner-guide.md) and ask in Discord if you are stuck at any step.

-#### Prerequisites
+### Prerequisites

 1. Install node.js, and set the version to `v14.15.1`.